ecilasun/tinysys/software/emulator/README.md

 python3 waf configure -obuild/release
 python3 waf build
 ```

+Alternatively, you can use Visual Studio to build the emulator, using the emulator.sln solution file in the emulator/ folder

 This will copy the emulator executable to the bin directory of project root folder, which you can then run using:
 ```
 emulator.bat